skywind3000/asyncrun.vim/README.md

 - `-pos=bottom`: open the terminal below the current window.
 - `-pos=left`: open the terminal on the left side.
 - `-pos=right`: open the terminal on the right side.
+- `-pos=topedge`: open the terminal above all other windows.
+- `-pos=bottomedge`: open the terminal below all other windows.
+- `-pos=leftedge`: open the terminal to the left of all other windows.
+- `-pos=rightedge`: open the terminal to the right of all other windows.
 - `-pos=hide`: don't open a window, run in background.
 - `-pos=external`: use an external terminal (Windows only).